 Jan and I were too full for dessert but David’s individual pavlova was served on strawberry sauce with finely (and perfectly) diced strawberries on top with a scoop of ice cream and more strawberry sauce.
 The pavlova was baked in an oval shape and looked so pretty on the dish.

-John’s cheese plate looked terrific and I’ll admit that even though I was stuffed, I needed a piece of cracker with some Cropwell Bishop Stilton cheese and some quince paste.
+Jan and my cheese plate looked terrific and I’ll admit that even though I was stuffed, I needed a piece of cracker with some Cropwell Bishop Stilton cheese and some quince paste.
 I want to learn how to prepare an apple like that!
 For an instant I thought about changing my mind about being full because it was SO good.
-He also had some Mon Pere Brie on the plate but sadly I didn’t get offered any of that.
+Therewas also some Mon Pere Brie on the plate but sadly I was too full.
+Next time.

 This gem of a suburban restaurant will see us visiting again soon thanks to head chef Carl Mitaros and his enthusiastic team.